monyarm/NovelVM/README.md

 we also embraced 3D games such as Grim Fandango, Escape from Monkey Island, Myst III and The Longest Journey.
 You can find a full list with details on which adventures are supported and how well on the compatibility page.
-ScummVM is continually improving, so check back often.
+NovelVM is continually improving, so check back often.

 Among the systems on which you can play those games are regular desktop computers (running Windows, Linux, Mac OS X, ...), game consoles (Dreamcast, Nintendo DS & Wii, PSP, ...), smartphones (Android, iPhone, Symbian ...) and more.

-At this time ScummVM is still under heavy development.
+At this time NovelVM is still under heavy development.
 Be aware that whilst we attempt to make sure that many games can be completed with few major bugs, crashes can happen and we offer no warranty.
 That being said, some of the games have been supported for a long time and should work fine with any recent stable release.
-You can get a feeling of how well each game is working in ScummVM by looking at the compatibility page.
-Actually, if you browse a bit around you might discover that ScummVM is even being used commercially to re-release some of the supported games on modern platforms.
+You can get a feeling of how well each game is working in NovelVM by looking at the compatibility page.
+Actually, if you browse a bit around you might discover that NovelVM is even being used commercially to re-release some of the supported games on modern platforms.
 This shows that several companies are happy with the quality of the software and how well it can run some of the games.

-If you enjoy ScummVM feel free to donate using the PayPal button on the ScummVM homepage.
-This will help us buy utilities needed to develop ScummVM easier and quicker.
+If you enjoy NovelVM feel free to donate using the PayPal button on the NovelVM homepage.
+This will help us buy utilities needed to develop NovelVM easier and quicker.
 If you cannot donate, help and contribute a patch\!

 ### 1.2) Quick start

-For the impatient among you, here is how to get ScummVM running in five simple steps.
+For the impatient among you, here is how to get NovelVM running in five simple steps.

-1. Download ScummVM from <https://www.scummvm.org/downloads/> and
+1. Download NovelVM from <https://www.novelvm.org/downloads/> and
     install it.

 2. Create a directory on your hard drive and copy the game datafiles from the original media to this directory.
 Repeat this for every game you want to play.

-3. Start ScummVM, choose 'Add game', select the directory with the game datafiles (do not try to select the datafiles themselves\!) and press `Choose`.
+3. Start NovelVM, choose 'Add game', select the directory with the game datafiles (do not try to select the datafiles themselves\!) and press `Choose`.